Open microphones at the G7 summit reveal private conversations among world leaders

 The comment referred to the viral phenomenon "Melodi," which emerged from the combination of the last names of both leaders and has become a trend on social media since Meloni posted a selfie with Modi during COP28 in Dubai in 2023.

-The brief dialogue at the summit quickly went viral and once again placed both leaders among the most talked-about figures outside of the official sessions.
+The brief dialogue at the summit went viral quickly and once again placed both leaders among the most talked-about figures outside of the official sessions.

-Trump, Greenland, and Macron's watch
+Trump, Greenland, and Macron's clock

 And once again, Meloni